 2. Convert the user’s question into an embedding

-3. Use cosine similarity (which is actually a pretty simple algorithm) to find matches
+3. Use cosine similarity (actually a pretty simple algorithm) to find matches

 4. Pull back maybe the top 10 most relevant chunks of information